 This establishment claims to have been the first kid-friendly (indoor playground) coffeehouse in the Twin Cities, established 1995.

 Vibe — Katharyn: wow; Keith various.
-(Katharyn's word was formed upon first site of the food case.
+(Katharyn's word was formed upon first sight of the food case.
 The shop features a wider variety of food, and more interesting dishes, than we have seen in a coffee shop to date.)

 Crowd — moms with kids; students, a neighborhood group meeting; seniors.